allenoleary/allenoleary.github.io/in-the-age.md

 ---

 So this is an essay I wrote just for fun around 2001.
-Looking back it's easy to see that this is an MA's worth of thinking and work, but I did it out of hours over maybe four months while working my first internet jobs.
-I either didn't have much of a life or I was very interested in what I was writing about (let's chose the later).
+Looking back it's easy to see that this is an MA's worth of thinking and work, but I did it out of hours over maybe four months while working my first internet job.
+I either didn't have much of a life or I was very interested in what I was writing about - let's chose the later.
 Bits and pieces of it are in note format, but there is still a lot in here...

 1. Table of contents
 {:toc}